Black mecca

-New York City, in particular Harlem, was referred to as a black mecca during the Harlem Renaissance of the 1920s, 1930s, 1940s and still is today.
+New York City, in particular Harlem, was referred to as a black mecca during the Harlem Renaissance of the 1920s, 1930s, 1940s and still is as of today.
 Atlanta has also adopted the name and has been referred to as a black mecca since the 1970s, while Black Enterprise has referred to Houston as the emerging equivalent.

 Atlanta

 Atlanta has been widely noted as a black mecca since the 1970s.

 In 1971, Ebony magazine called Atlanta the "black mecca of the South", because "black folks have more, live better, accomplish more and deal with whites more effectively than they do anywhere else in the South—or North".
 Ebony illustrated as evidence of "mecca" status Atlanta's high black home ownership, the Atlanta University Center (the nation's largest consortium of historically black colleges (HBCUs)), Atlanta's civil rights heritage, black business ownership, black-owned restaurants, the civic leadership of the black clergy, black fraternal organizations, and black political power in City Hall, while it also acknowledged the poverty which a large percentage of Atlanta's black population endured.

-In 1974, Atlanta became the first major southern city to elect an African American mayor.
-Since 1974, every Atlanta mayor has been African American and mostly graduates of HBCUs.
+In 1974, Atlanta became the first major southern city to elect a Black mayor.
+Since 1974, every Atlanta mayor has been Black and mostly graduates of HBCUs.

 In 1983, Atlanta magazine said that Atlanta's reputation as a black mecca was "deserved because it is true" because "the metro area now has the highest proportion of middle-income African-Americans of any city in the country".

 A 1997 Ebony magazine article illustrated Atlanta's status as "the new mecca" (and the "land of milk and honey" for blacks) because a poll of the magazine's 100 most influential African Americans voted Atlanta overall the best city for blacks, possessed the most employment opportunities for blacks, it was American's "most diverse city", and was the city with the best schools and most affordable housing for blacks.
 A 2002 article in the same magazine reconfirmed Atlanta as "the new black mecca" and "the go-to city for blacks."

 In 2009, the Associated Press characterized Atlanta's status as a black mecca by black political power in its City Hall.

 A 2015 report showed that the Atlanta area had the greatest numerical gain in new black residents than any metropolitan area in the U.S., according to an analysis of census data.

 In 2018, Forbes magazine ranked Atlanta tied for the #1 city in the U.S. (along with the Washington, D.C. area) for where African-Americans are doing the best economically.

 In 2019, USA Today named Atlanta the nation's black tech capital.
 Atlanta attracts the most black professionals in the tech industry.

-The black proportion of the city's population shrank to 46.7% in 2020 from 54.0% in 2010, but as of 2020, the Atlanta City Council remains majority black which is rare for city councils in major U.S. cities.